vikchupak/AWS/network/host-static/https-static.md

 - Origin Access Identity(OAI) - Virtual IAM user, alike Service Account - **Legacy** - specific to CloudFront only
 - Origin Access Control (OAC) - **Modern - Recommended**
+  - CloudFront signs requests to S3 using `AWS Signature Version 4 (SigV4) protocol`
+  - S3 has a policy that says only requests from that CloudFront disribution are allowed.
+S3 verifies the req signature.